clicon/clixon-docs/cli.rst

   main @subtree;
   other @subtree,c();

 The configure mode will now use the same subtree in two different commands.
-Additionally, in the `other` command, the callbacks will be overwritten by `c`.
-That is, if `other a`, or `other b` is called, callback function `c` will be invoked.
+Additionally, in the `other` command, the callbacks are overwritten by `c`.
+That is, if `other a`, or `other b` is called, callback function `c` is invoked.

 Help strings
 ------------